 Details: 2015 Toyota Prius

-The 2013 Toyota Prius is available four trim levels: Two, Three, new-for-2015 Persona Series, Four and Five.
-The Prius is powered by a four-cylinder engine and electric motor that are paired to a continuously variable transmission (CVT).
-The Prius Plug-in, larger Prius V and smaller Prius c are reviewed separately.
+The 2014 Toyota Prius is available four trim levels: Two, Three, new-for-2015 Persona Series, Four and Five.
+The Prius is powered by a four-cylinder engine and electric motor, which are paired with a continuously variable transmission (CVT).
+The Prius Plug-in, larger Prius v and smaller Prius c are reviewed separately.
 The Prius was last redesigned for the 2010 model year.
-Since it hasn’t changed much since then, this overview uses applicable research and reviews from 2010, 2011 and 2012, as well as 2013.
+Since it hasn’t changed much since, this overview uses applicable research and reviews from the 2010 to 2014 model years.

 Next Steps: Toyota Prius